Mridul180304/Story-Generator/README.md

 │── README.md  # Project documentation
 ```

-## Contributing
+## Contact
-Feel free to submit issues and pull requests to improve the project.
+For questions or suggestions, feel free to reach out at mridulchawla20@example.com.

 ## License
 This project is licensed under the MIT License.